pulakdroy/Ward-council-MS/README.md

-"Ward Council Management System" was created for our System Analysis and Design(CSE471) course.
+"Ward Council Management System" was created for our System Analysis and Design(CSE471) course using the Django framework.